seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Appendices/AppendixP-Understanding-Suspense-in-NextJS.md

 # Humans Hate Waiting

-Imagine visiting a restaurant.
+Imagine going to a restaurant.

 The waiter says:

-> "We'll bring your meal only after every customer in the restaurant has finished cooking."
+> "We'll bring your food only after every customer in the restaurant has finished cooking."

-That sounds absurd.
+That sounds ridiculous.

-Instead, restaurants operate like this:
+Instead, restaurants work like this:

 ```text
 Food ready?